wp-plugins/genesis-translations/readme.txt

 Visit the [StudioPress GlotPress installation](http://translate.studiopress.com/projects/genesis-framework/genesis-17 "GlotPress installation") to see the complete list of languages being worked on.

+= I have your plugin activated but I don't see an options page =

+That's because there isn't any.
+If you have one of the provided languages properly configured in your `wp-config.php` file, then upon activation you should see all matters Genesis automagically translated.

 == Screenshots ==

 No screenshots (yet).
 Let me know if you need some.